sanjay-dilip/Data-Science-Projects/README.md

 This folder shows a more complete workflow that goes beyond EDA, with a pipeline, models, evaluation, and an interface.

 ## 📌 Future Additions
-✅ More datasets with EDA explorations
+- More datasets with EDA explorations
-✅ Statistical modeling and hypothesis testing
+- Statistical modeling and hypothesis testing
-✅ Visualization dashboards and reports
+- Visualization dashboards and reports
-✅ Time-series and forecasting projects
+- Time-series and forecasting projects
+- end-to-end workflows similar to the MovieLens recommender
+- model-based projects using ranking, clustering, or tree models
-✅ end-to-end workflows similar to the MovieLens recommender ✅ small apps or dashboards to display results
+- small apps or dashboards to display results

 ---